yousefselim1/NTI_Project_Food-Recognition/README.md

-# 🍽️ Qiima Nutrition Regressor
+# 🍽️ Qiima Food Recognition & Nutrition Estimator

 The **Qiima Nutrition Regressor** is a deep learning project that predicts **calories and macronutrients (carbohydrates, protein, fat)**